Documents to help you prepare to migrate your Atlassian Server products.

 We are currently working on creating more parity between projects in our Server (and Data Center) products and Bitbucket Cloud.

 You will need to manually add your default reviewers from Server over to your new Cloud destination.

 Once you have migrated to the Cloud, you will need to set up your branch permissions to match what you had set up in Server.
 Learn about using branch permissions in Bitbucket Cloud

 Webhooks will not be migrated to Bitbucket Cloud using the migration assistant, and this feature is not currently on the Bitbucket Cloud roadmap.
 Learn about managing webhooks in Bitbucket Cloud

 You will need to suggest or enforce merge checks across your repositories in your new Cloud destination.
-For more understanding around merge checks in Bitbucket Cloud, see Suggest or require checks before a merge.
+Learn more about merge checks

 Connecting your Bitbucket Cloud workspace to Jira Software